lauracamacholeon/motivos-test/README.md

 - List all motivos with search by reason code or description
 - Create new motivo with form validation
-- Edit existing motivo (reason code is locked on edit)
+- Edit existing motivo — reason code is locked on edit
 - Delete motivo with confirmation dialog
 - Loading indicators on all async operations
 - Error messages for failed requests